pjr/idrac-kvm/README.md

 out of the iDRAC interface.
 If the logout command is not sent, you may find yourself getting an odd error when trying to connect again - not a very good situation if your server is offline.

+Note that this has only been tested against Dell iDRAC6 so far - if you have an older DRAC card that I can use for testing, please let me know (or submit a pull request with a patch)

 Usage
 -----